A Brief History of the Sherborne Historic Vehicle Rally (HVR)

 Michael Hunt ran the Rally almost single-handedly until 1992 when he reluctantly decided to give the event up and so in 1993, there was no Sherborne Car Rally.
 Shocked by the loss, Rotary Club of Sherborne decided to resurrect it with John House at the helm in 1994 at the same superb venue of The Courts of Sherborne School, where it has remained and thrived ever since with Rotary Club of Sherborne Castles coming on board to jointly run the event with the Sherborne Club in 1996.

 It is true to say that the Historic Vehicle Rally as it is now known has become an institution in Sherborne and continues to be run by a committee (chaired by Brian Chant) of members of the Castles Club now that the Sherborne Club has closed.

-The event is open to pre-1970 cars and pre-1980 motorcycles and attracts Veteran and Vintage vehicles all the way to Classic 60s cars and Classic 70 s motorcycles.
-Unusually it includes an optional Road Run of about 35 miles before the Concours judging in the afternoon.
+The event is open to pre-1980 cars and motorcycles and attracts Veteran and Vintage vehicles all the way to Classic 60s cars and Classic 70 s motorcycles.
+Unusually it includes an optional Road Run of about 30 miles before the Concours judging in the afternoon.

 We are blessed with generous sponsors and each year a suitable local charity or good cause is chosen to be the main beneficiary of any surplus from the event.
 Since 1994 approximately £65,000 has been donated to these causes.